Updated: Jun 22

 9. Establish both a Bonfire & Firework content strategy.

-10. Promote content to build engaged audiences before release.
+10. Promote music content to build engaged audiences before release.

 Run Facebook / Instagram ads optimised for Brand Awareness, Video Views or Engagement to grow your audience ahead of a launch.
 If you don't know who to target start with a broad audience of 18-65 and then based on who responds you can quickly narrow down to focus on 18-35.
 Use this time to test out different audiences and different creatives to see what works best.
 For example, do you get better engagement by targeting Radiohead or Muse fans?
 Think of this phase as a science experiment, analyse the results in your Ad Manager to understand what performs best.